aloshy-ai/video-face-swap/README.md

 This repository contains a production-ready implementation of a Video Face Swap API, built for Google Cloud Platform using Cloud Run, Artifact Registry, and Cloud Storage.

+## Credits and Attribution

+This project is built upon the foundation of the [video-face-swap](https://huggingface.co/spaces/ALSv/video-face-swap) model available on Huggingface, created by user ALSv.
+The core face-swapping technology is based on the [roop](https://github.com/s0md3v/roop) project, which provides the underlying algorithms for face detection, analysis, and swapping.
+We've adapted this technology to work as a scalable, production-ready service on Google Cloud Platform.

 ## Architecture

 ```mermaid